 What’s Does the Future Hold for the Manual Handbrake?

-Our research over the past six years suggests that the days of the manual handbrake are numbered.
+Our research over the past seven years suggests that the days of the manual handbrake are numbered.
 Within the coming years we predict a continued decline in cars available to buy new with this once-standard feature.
-The manual handbrake's demise is likely to be accelerated with the growth in electric vehicles being offered, all of which use electronic parking brakes.
+The manual handbrake's demise is likely to be accelerated with the growth in electric vehicles being offered, all of which bar the Dacia Spring use electronic parking brakes.
 With the impending 2035 ban on the sale of petrol and diesel cars we can expect that date to mark the end of the traditional manual handbrake.

 That said, while the manual handbrake may soon be a thing of the past in brand-new cars, its demise might see some buyers dip into the used car market for some automotive nostalgia.